 It is with deep sadness that we announce the death of Helen Berezitzky, who passed away at the Invermay Health Centre, on the afternoon of March 19th, 2020.

 Helen was born at home on the family farm November 10th, 1936 to Wasyl and Mary Manila.
 Her sister Annie often told the story of how she went to bed with her mom one night and woke up the next day with an extra baby in the bed.
 That baby being her new sister Helen.
-She was the youngest of a large blended family - three half brothers, John, Steve and Nick, one half-sister, Anastasia and four sisters, Katie, Elsie, Annie and Angeline.
+She was the youngest of a large blended family - four half brothers, Stephen, John, Steve and Nick, one half-sister, Anastasia and four sisters, Katie, Elsie, Annie and Angeline.

 Helen attended school at Hryhoriw School.
 She then went to Winnipeg for a business course.
 Upon her return she met Bill Berezitzky.
 They were married on January 26th, 1957 in Canora, Saskatchewan.
 They started their married life together in Red Lake, Ontario, where Bill worked at a gold mine.
 Their first daughter, Judy was born there on July 11th, 1957.
 From there they moved to a farm near Ketchen, Saskatchewan.
 The family grew again with the birth of their first son Martin on April 24th, 1959.
 They lived on the farm for a few years and the family continued to grow.
 Russel arrived on December 14th, 1961 and Karen on October 18th, 1963.
 They moved to their present home in Preeceville in 1965.
 After a few years, life seemed boring and so they thought they would spice it up a little and on January 20th, 1975 baby Raymond arrived.
 Being 11 years younger than Karen, Raymond needed a friend and so along came Marlen on November 5th, 1978.